 Later on a letter arrived where she explained a little bit of the more than awkward situation she had gotten into.
 She was sharing an apartment with two guys, one of them being her boyfriend.
 Christine was a tall, very attractive and highly intelligent girl who had been in a French class of mine, probably in her senior. year She was sitting at the very back of the class trying to get out of my focus since she rarely did her homework.
 I still called on her once in a while, I remember, and she usually got out of it fairly well, prepared or not prepared.

 The last time I had seen her was at Homecoming day at Mamaroneck High School a year after her graduation.
 She was then a student at Boston University.
 She sat down next to my desk and told me that she had only come back to see me and Neil Slater, the music teacher.
 Well, she said Mr Slater.
 She came from a wealthy Larchmont family but she despised her father.
 I believe that she already told me at that time that she went to evening classes at Boston University and worked on various jobs during the day, so she would not have to accept money from her father.
 That was brave.

 We had a nice chat and she must have told me then quite a few facts about her working to support herself.
 Christine Kaiser.
 She was and is a novel by herself.
 I have no idea how she got my phone number in Paris.
 And how did she ever know I (we) had moved to Paris?
-No wait, I remember now that she once gave me a book called ‘Teaching as a Subversive Activity‘–- by Neil Postman – which I read with great pleasure.
+No wait, I remember now that she once gave me a book called ‘Teaching as a Subversive Activity‘–- by Neil Postman – which I read with great interest.
 So we must have stayed in touch even after my divorce and marriage to John.